GuidesARVs › nevirapine

 Information on rash and liver toxicity from the i-Base side effects guide.

-The European patient information and detailed Product Information for nevirapine are available in PDF format from this link on the European Medicines Agency (EMA) website.
+The European patient information and detailed Product Information for nevirapine are available from this link on the European Medicines Agency (EMA) website.

 The Patient Information is a simplified summary: what the drug is, why it is used, results from studies and cautions including side effects.